Assessment of allegations against Serum Institute’s vaccine to end soon, says top ICMR scientist

 Samiran Panda said that the key is to find if the adverse effects suffered by a 40-year-old volunteer can be linked to the vaccine.

-The Drugs Controller General of India is conducting an in-depth assessment of the recent incident in which a Chennai-based participant in the trial for the Covishield vaccine developed by the Serum Institute of India sued the company for “severe adverse affect”, a top scientist at the Indian Council of Medical Research told News18 on Monday.
+The Drugs Controller General of India is conducting an in-depth assessment of the recent incident in which a Chennai-based participant in the trial for the Covishield vaccine developed by the Serum Institute of India sued the company for a “severe adverse affect”, a top scientist at the Indian Council of Medical Research told News18 on Monday.

 “The event was reported, an initial assessment has been done and an objective, in-depth scientific assessment by the DCGI [Drugs Controller General of India] is likely to be completed soon,” Dr Samiran Panda said.